GenaGrig/eCommerce-pp5/README.md

 --- | --- |
 ![Desktop categories image](/media/screenshots/desktop/categories-desktop.png) | ![Mobile categories image ](/media/screenshots/mobile/categories-mobile.jpg) |

 Categories has same function as breadcrumbs, combining all product of parent categories together.
 Customer can select just acoustic guitar category to see only acoustic guitars in it or select acoustic guitar products category, that contains all sub-categories in parent category Acoustic Guitars including amplifiers and accessories.
-This is of course a bonus option, but in my mind it is better for both UI and UX.
+This is of course a bonus option, but in my mind, it is better for both UI and UX.

 ### Shopping Cart Page
 Desktop | Mobile view 1 | Mobile view 2 |